Morphisms of Neural Codes: Introduction

 Before moving on to the body of the paper we summarize several additional results below.
 The definitions of ``reduced" and ``minumum neuron number" for Theorem \ref{thm:nicerepresentative} are given in Section \ref{sec:combinatorics}.
 The definition of a ``monomial map" is given in Section \ref{sec:algebra}.

 \begin{theorem} Every isomorphism class in $\Code$ has a unique reduced representative, up to permutation of neurons.
 This representative is a subcode of $2^{[m]}$ where $m$ is the minimum neuron number of the codes in the isomorphism class. \end{theorem} \begin{theorem} The image of an intersection complete code under a morphism is intersection complete.
 Likewise, the image of a max-intersection complete code is max-intersection complete. \end{theorem} \begin{theorem} Let $\NeurRing$ be the category whose objects are neural rings, and whose morphisms are monomials maps.
-There is a contravariant equivalence of categories $R:\Code\to \NeurRing$ given by associating a code to its neural ring, and associating a morphism $f:\C\to\D$ to the ring homomorphism $R_\D\to R_\C$ given by precomposition with $f$. \end{theorem}
+There is a contravariant equivalence of categories $R:\Code\to \NeurRing$ given by associating a code to its neural ring, and associating a morphism $f:\C\to\D$ to the ring homomorphism $R(f): R_\D\to R_\C$ given by precomposition with $f$. \end{theorem}

 \begin{remark} We stipulate that the ambient space $X$ is always open and convex in a convex realization of a code.
 This contrasts \cite{local15} and \cite{undecidability}, which make no such assumption.
 A consequence of this is that we may refer to the empty set as a local obstruction, whereas this was not possible in previous literature.
-Although our assumption that $X$ is convex is somewhat at odds with existing conventions, it makes a number of proofs and definitions more straightforward.
-This difference does not introduce significant ambiguity, but is worth keeping in mind when contextualizing our results. \end{remark}
+Although our assumption that $X$ is convex is somewhat at odds with existing conventions, it makes a number of proofs and definitions more straightforward. \end{remark}

 \begin{remark}Throughout the paper we will only speak of codes with realizations consisting of \emph{open} convex sets.
-Other works such as \cite{chadvlad} work with closed convex sets, and many of our results still apply in this context (in particular, Theorem \ref{thm:imageconvex} still holds).
+Other works such as \cite{openclosed} work with closed convex sets, and many of our results still apply in this context (in particular, Theorem \ref{thm:imageconvex} and Proposition \ref{prop:trunkconvex} still hold).
 However, in the interest of concision and consistency we will not include an explicit discussion of the case of closed convex sets. \end{remark}